ad-kr/recompose/README.md

 # recompose

-`recompose` is a library for [Bevy](https://docs.rs/bevy/) that provides a declarative way to compose structures in a way that is easy to write, and is ECS- and borrow-checker friendly.
+`recompose` is a crate for [Bevy](https://docs.rs/bevy/) that provides a declarative way to compose structures in a way that is easy to write, and is ECS- and borrow-checker friendly.

 It is most useful for UI-building, but can be applied to other ECS-structures as well.
 For more information, check